-You are always 100% Vested in your Employee Contributions and any rollover contributions, as adjusted for investment gains and losses.
+You are always 100% Vested in your Employee Contributions and any rollover contributions as adjusted for investment gains and losses.
 You will become 100% Vested in your University Contributions upon your:

-- Attainment of age 65 while employed by the University or an Affiliated Employer, - Death while employed by the University or while performing Qualified Military Service, - Completion of three (3) Vesting Years.
+- Attainment of age 65 while employed by the University or an Affiliated Employer, - Death while employed by the University or an Affiliated Employer, or while performing Qualified Military Service, or - Completion of three (3) Vesting Years.

 If you are hired by the University after attaining age 65, you are immediately Vested in your University Contributions.
-If you were first hired by the University prior to July 1, 2005, you are 100% Vested in your University Contributions (even if your University employment ended and you were rehired after that date).